garden-io/garden/docs/reference/module-types/container.md

 ### `image`

-Specify an image ID to deploy.
+Specify the image name for the container.
 Should be a valid Docker image identifier.
-Not required if the module has a Dockerfile.
+If specified and the module does not contain a Dockerfile, this image will be used to deploy services for this module.
+If specified and the module does contain a Dockerfile, this identifier is used when pushing the built image.

 | Type     | Required |
 | -------- | -------- |